nbernardo/dlt-client/README.md

 For Dev environment setup you can also see <a href="https://youtu.be/XtUrSKXlOWo" target="_blank">this video</a>, although it's being done in Linux (Ubuntu), the process is the same for Mac, and not that different from Windows.

+See the [ARCHITECTURE.md](ARCHITECTURE.md) to follow the latest progress of the implementations.

 <br>

 ##### Table of Contents